Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Methods

-The device is fixed to the mixing chamber of a dilution fridge in front of a cryogenic scanning probe microscope \cite{Martins-2013,Hackens-2010}.
-The tip is a commercial silicon cantilever coated with platinum and fixed on a quartz tuning fork.
-The QPC is cooled down to 20~mK at zero gate voltage and the four-probe differential conductance $G=dI/dV_{bias}$ is measured by standard lock-in technique, using a 10~$\mu$V AC excitation at a frequency of 123~Hz.
-A series resistance of about 600~$\Omega$ is subtracted in order to have the conductance of the first plateau at $2e^2/h$.
+The QPC is designed on a GaAs/AlGaAs heterostructure hosting a 2DEG 105~nm below the surface with $2.5 \times 10^{11}$ cm$^{-2}$ electron density and $1.0 \times 10^6$ cm$^2$V$^{-1}$s$^{-1}$ electron mobility.
+A Ti/Au split-gate is defined by e-beam lithography on a mesa with four ohmic contacts and forms a 270~nm long and 300~nm wide opening.
+The device is fixed to the mixing chamber of a dilution fridge, in front of a cryogenic scanning probe microscope~\cite{Hackens-2010,Martins-2013a,Martins-2013b}.
+The QPC is cooled down to a base temperature of 20~mK at zero gate voltage.
+The four-probe differential conductance $G={\rm d}I/{\rm d}V_{\rm bias}$ is measured by a standard lock-in technique, using a 10~$\mu$V AC excitation at a frequency of 123~Hz.
+A series resistance of 600~$\Omega$ is subtracted from all data, in order to have the conductance of the first plateau at $2e^2/h$.
+Since the temperature evolution of the zero-bias peak does not saturate below 90~mK, the temperature of electrons in the QPC is probably below this value.